Re-Covered

 Re-Covered is the third studio album from singer, songwriter, producer, and multi-instrumentalist Dan Wilson, released on August 4, 2017 via Ballroom Music and Big Deal Media.

 Background and composition

 Re-Covered is a collection of reinterpretations of songs Wilson wrote for other artists including Adele, Dixie Chicks, Chris Stapleton, Taylor Swift, and more.

 Reception

-The album was met with resoundingly positive reception from critics seeing coverage in The Associated Press, Rolling Stone, Billboard, Stereogum, ABC News, LA Weekly, Salon, Los Angeles Times, The Washington Post, Variety, New York Daily News, and more.
-The album was announced on June 1, 2017 in an interview with Zane Lowe on Apple's Beats1 Radio alongside the worldwide premiere of pre-release track "Someone Like You," which Wilson co-wrote with Adele.
+The album was met with resoundingly positive reception from critics, seeing coverage from the Associated Press, Rolling Stone, Billboard, Stereogum, ABC News, LA Weekly, Salon, the Los Angeles Times, The Washington Post, Variety, and the New York Daily News.
+The album was announced on June 1, 2017, in an interview with Zane Lowe on Apple's Beats1 Radio alongside the worldwide premiere of pre-release track "Someone Like You", which Wilson co-wrote with Adele.
 Kronos Quartet is featured on Wilson's Re-Covered version of the song.